Overview

 Data Collection

-Store commit diff: Enable this option (checked by default) to allow SYNQ to collect and display actual code changes in the Code & Changes screen.Create and Get Public Key
+Store commit diff: Enable this option (checked by default) to collect and display actual code changes in the Code & Changes screen.Create and Get Public Key

 Click Create to generate the integration.
 After creation, navigate back to edit the integration to view the public SSH key.Access Permissions

-SYNQ requires admin access to the repository to configure deploy keys.
+Admin access to the repository is required to configure deploy keys.
 However, the deploy key itself only provides read-only access to the repository content.
-This ensures:- SYNQ cannot modify your code
+This ensures:- Your code cannot be modified

 - Access is limited to the specific repository